img-ui/NeuroTwin-Multimodal-Learner-State-PoC/README.md

 # NeuroTwin-Multimodal-Learner-State-PoC
 Proof of concept for multimodal learner interaction interpretation using CogAgent and InternLM-XComposer-2.5 for our NeuroTwin project
-Evet.
-Bence artık **final root `README.md`** yapalım.
-Bu README hocanın repoyu açınca ilk göreceği şey olacak; o yüzden Step 6’daki ayrıntılı karşılaştırmayı tekrar tamamen kopyalamak yerine **PoC ne yaptı → pipeline → deney → sonuç → limitations → dosyalar** şeklinde kısa ve akademik tutalım.

 ## Overview

-This repository contains a small proof of concept for the NeuroTwin project.
+This repository contains a part of proof of concept for the NeuroTwin project.

 The goal of this experiment was to investigate whether multimodal vision-language models can extract useful interaction evidence from learner-interface screenshots and whether this evidence can later be converted into simple behavioral labels.